apache/spark/docs/streaming-programming-guide.md

 - *Basic sources*: Sources directly available in the StreamingContext API.
 Example: file systems, socket connections, and Akka actors.
 - *Advanced sources*: Sources like Kafka, Flume, Kinesis, Twitter, etc. are available through extra utility classes.
 These require linking against extra dependencies as discussed in the [linking](#linking) section.

 Every input DStream (except file stream) is associated with a single [Receiver](api/scala/index.html#org.apache.spark.streaming.receiver.Receiver) object which receives the data from a source and stores it in Spark's memory for processing.
-A receiver is run within Spark as a long-running task, hence it occupies one of the cores allocated to the Spark Streaming application.
+A receiver is run within a Spark worker/executor as a long-running task, hence it occupies one of the cores allocated to the Spark Streaming application.
 Hence, it is important to remember that Spark Streaming application needs to be allocated enough cores to process the received data, as well as, to run the receiver(s).
 Therefore, few important points to remember are:

 ##### Points to remember:
 {:.no_toc}

 - If the number of cores allocated to the application is less than or equal to the number of input DStreams / receivers, then the system will receive data, but not be able to process them.
-- Be especially careful while running locally.
-If you master URL is set to "local", then there is only one core.
-That is insufficient for programs with even one input DStream (file stream is okay).
+- When running locally, if you master URL is set to "local", then there is only one core to run tasks.
+That is insufficient for programs with even one input DStream (file streams are okay) as the receiver will occupy that core and there will be no core left to process the data.

 ### Basic Sources
 {:.no_toc}